 - to support the continuing prosperity of existing commercially viable enterprises

 - to broaden the range and quality of employment opportunities and to provide a workforce with appropriate skills recognising the needs of the economy and individual aspirations

 - to support economic development by ensuring an efficient, sustainable and economic supply of energy

 - to manage the resources of the Department effectively.

-The Department's functions are carried out primarily through the following operating groups, namely Employment and Skills; the Business Development Agency; Aircraft, Shipping and Companies Registries; Tourism and Motorsport and Information Systems Division (ISD).
+The Department's functions are carried out primarily through the following operating groups, namely Employment and Skills; the Business Development Agency; Aircraft, Shipping and Companies Registries; Tourism and Motorsport.

 The aim of the Business Development Agency is to attract high value individuals to the Isle of Man and the portfolio includes Financial Services, e-Gaming, e-Business, Manufacturing, Space, Retail and Film.
 The Agency is also responsible for energy policy; clean technology and biotechnology; construction; mines and minerals and the Department's properties.